laurenhamel/mync/README.md

 5. Check the status of your workstation at anytime using `mync status`.

-And finally, on your other workstations, install and sync your settings with `mync sync`.
+And finally, on your other workstations, install Mync and instantly backup your workstation and sync your settings with `mync sync`.

 ## Advanced Usage